CoinFabrik/alex-lisalab-io-docs/developers/contracts/liabtc-mint-endpoint.md

 #### `is-dao-or-extension`

-This standard protocol function checks whether the `contract-caller` is an enabled extension within the DAO or the `tx-sender` is the DAO itself (proposal execution scenario).
+Standard protocol function to check whether the `contract-caller` is an enabled extension within the DAO or the `tx-sender` is the DAO itself (proposal execution scenario).
 The enabled extension check is delegated to the LISA's `executor-dao` contract.

 #### `is-whitelisted-or-mint-for-all`